Federated States of MicronesiaOfficial Name: Federated States of Micronesia

 1286 U.S. Embassy Place, Pohnpei (near the movie theater)

 See the Department of State's Fact Sheet on Micronesia for additional information on U.S. – FSM relations.

 Entry, Exit & Visa Requirements

 You will need a U.S. passport valid for at least 180 days from the time of entry, a completed FSM Immigration Arrival and Departure Record (FSM Form 5004), and a completed FSM Customs Form in order to enter the FSM.
-Your air carrier will distribute the FSM Immigration Arrival and Departure Record and Customs Form before you arrive into FSM.
+Your air carrier will distribute the FSM Immigration Arrival and Departure Record and Customs Form before you arrive into the FSM.
+Under the Compact, FSM citizens may enter the U.S. as non-immigrantsand U.S. citizens may enter the FSM to live, work or study indefinitely without visas or non-citizen registration requirements.
 There is no limit to the length of time U.S. citizens can remain in the FSM.
-All four states have a $20 departure fee that you must pay when you leave each island.
+All four states have a 20 USD departure fee that you must pay when you leave each island.
 Please make sure you have cash available as credit cards are not accepted and ATM machines are not available at any of the airports.
-Also note that a health certificate may be required if you are arriving from an area experiencing an epidemic.
 Visit the Embassy of the FSM website for the most current information.